 As a result of this partnership, Produce Plus is now Trillium Produce Plus and Veggie Rx is now Trillium Veggie Rx.

-Forty-four percent of Lane County households can’t meet basic needs, and more than one in five children in Lane County do not have enough to eat. (attribution: 2018 ALICE Report released by United Way of Lane County https://foodforlanecounty.org/the-recession-is-not-over-for-working-families/) FFLC and Trillium understand that food insecurity can lead to a variety of health concerns, including Type 2 diabetes and high blood pressure.
+Thirty-seven percent of Lane County households can’t meet basic needs, and more than one in two children in Lane County do not have enough to eat. (attribution: 2018 ALICE Report released by United Way of Lane County https://www.foodforlanecounty.org/the-recession-is-not-over-for-working-families/) FFLC and Trillium understand that food insecurity can lead to a variety of health concerns, including Type 2 diabetes and high blood pressure.
 Working together to combat hunger and chronic health conditions through programs that create access to fresh, nutrient-dense produce for families in need is key to decreasing food insecurity and improving health outcomes in our local communities.

 “The kinds of food with which we fuel our bodies are so important to achieving and maintaining good health.
 That’s why FOOD For Lane County is excited about our new partnership with Trillium,” says Beverlee Potter, FFLC Executive Director.
 “Our food bank and Trillium serve many of the same individuals and families who are experiencing food insecurity.
 This partnership gives us the ability and opportunity to distribute more produce and help people get healthier.”

 “As Trillium’s Chief Medical Officer, I am acutely aware of the health disparities our members face every day,” says Dr. Thomas K. Wuest, MD, MMM.
 “FOOD for Lane County is helping to reduce such inequities by providing access to fresh, nutritious and ‘homegrown’ food via such programs.
 Through these and other collaborative efforts we can significantly improve the health of the community.”